Home

 Computer Rear Panel Connectors

 • A: Power Connector - The power connector is a 3-prong male connector which enables you to connect a power cable to the computer Port A to obtain power from an electrical outlet.
-(See diagram above).

 • D: Keyboard Port - The keyboard is one of the input devices that allows you to enter instructions and information into a computer.

 The keyboard is connected to Port D. (See diagram above).
 This port is also known as the mini-DIN or PS/2 connector.
 The older computers came with a larger port known as a DIN connector.
+Click here for some cheap computer keyboards.

 • F: Parallel Port (Printer Port) - The parallel port is a 25-pin female connector (DB-25).
 It is an interface for connecting external devices such as a printers and computers that require relatively high bandwidth.
 It supports bi-directional communications.

 • H: Game Port - The game port is a 15-pin female analog port used to connect game controllers such as joysticks.
-It can also be used as a Musical Instrument Digital Interface (MIDI) Port for connecting a computer peripheral such as a synthesizer and is located on the sound card.
+It can also be used as a Musical Instrument Digital Interface (MIDI) Port for connecting a device such as a synthesizer and is located on the sound card.

 • J: Ethernet Port (RJ-45) - The ethernet port accepts an ethernet cable which allows you to communicate on a network that runs Transmission Control Protocol/Internet Protocol(TCP/IP).